Direxion Daily 5G Communications Bull 2X Shares (NYSEARCA:TENG) Shares Up 2.9%

-Direxion Daily 5G Communications Bull 2X Shares (NYSEARCA:TENG – Get Rating)’s share price shot up 2.9% during trading on Monday .
-The stock traded as high as $16.45 and last traded at $16.45.
-121 shares traded hands during trading, a decline of 83% from the average session volume of 726 shares.
+Direxion Daily 5G Communications Bull 2X Shares (NYSEARCA:TENG – Get Rating)’s share price shot up 2.9% during mid-day trading on Monday .
+The company traded as high as $16.45 and last traded at $16.45.
+121 shares traded hands during mid-day trading, a decline of 83% from the average session volume of 726 shares.
 The stock had previously closed at $15.99.

 - Get a free copy of the StockNews.com research report on Direxion Daily 5G Communications Bull 2X Shares (TENG)